cdapio/cdap/cdap-docs/metadata-management/source/http-restful-api.rst

 Managing Preferred Tags
 =======================
-You can use the Cask Tracker HTTP Restful APIs for managing *preferred tags*: you can add, remove, promote, and demote *user tags* as needed.
+You can use the CDAP Metadata Management HTTP Restful APIs for managing *preferred tags*: you can add, remove, promote, and demote *user tags* as needed.

 Retrieve Tags